 A UNIQUELY SUCCESSFUL COMMUNITY ORGANIZATION

-Over the last 35 years, Coleman has been a uniquely successful grassroots community voice for all of the city’s children and youth, inspiring activists and organizations around the country.
-Over the last three decades, we have:
+Over the last 40 years, Coleman has been a uniquely successful grassroots community voice for all of the city’s children and youth, inspiring activists and organizations around the country.
+Over the last four decades, we have:

-- Won over $200 million dollars in city funding for kids, by establishing the first tax set-aside for children’s services called the Children’s Fund in 1991.
-In 2009, the Children’s Fund invested more than $60 million in community programs for youth.
+- Won hundreds of millions of dollars in city funding for kids, by establishing the first tax set-aside for children’s services called the Children’s Fund in 1991 (and reauthorizing and expanding it in 2001 and then again in 2014)

 - Created new public systems for quality, affordable child care, and alternatives to incarceration for vulnerable youth

-- Mobilized over 15,000 people to take action for children
+- Mobilized tens of thousands of people to take action for children

-- Intensively trained more than 1000 parent leaders and young people of color
+- Intensively trained thousands of parent leaders and young people of color

 THE LANDMARK SAN FRANCISCO CHILDREN’S FUND